scotthollandjr/Ping-Pong/README.md

 #### By _**Scott Holland, Jr.**_

-Ping-Pong project for Level 2 Placement.
+Ping-Pong project for Level 2 Placement for Epicodus.
 This project will demonstrate proficiency in Markdown, HTML, CSS, Bootstrap, JavaScript, jQuery, BDD, and Git.

 The user will enter a number and be shown a range of numbers starting from 1 and ending at the original number.
 The list will be altered to do the following: